WazapIO/client-csharp/docs/MessageSendingApi.md

 [[Back to README]](../README.md)

-## InstancesInstanceKeySendVideoPost
+## UploadMedia

-> APIResponse InstancesInstanceKeySendVideoPost (string instanceKey, string to, InstancesInstanceKeySendVideoPostRequest instancesInstanceKeySendVideoPostRequest, string caption = null)
+> APIResponse UploadMedia (string instanceKey, string type, UploadMediaRequest uploadMediaRequest)

-Send raw video.
+Upload media.

-Sends a video message by uploading to the WhatsApp servers every time.
-This is not recommended for bulk sending.
+Uploads media to WhatsApp servers and returns the media keys.
+Store the returned media keys, as you will need them to send media messages

 ### Example